-Creditreform Rating AG was engaged on January, 28th 2016 by VWFS to conduct ratings for for Class A and Class B notes each issued by VCL Multi-Compartment S.A., acting for and on behalf of its Compartment VCL 23.
+Creditreform Rating AG was mandated on August, 18th 2016 by VWFS to conduct ratings for Class A and Class B notes each issued by VCL Multi-Compartment S.A., acting for and on behalf of its Compartment VCL 24.

 The rating was conducted on the basis of Creditreform Rating's "Rating Auto ABS Securitizations" methodology.
 Important sources of information in the context of the ratings were, in addition to the submitted documents, a due diligence meeting in Braunschweig (Germany) on April 2016.
 The submitted documents and information from VWFS were sufficient to meet the requirements of Creditreform Rating AG's rating methodology.